Bo Jiang (NASA researcher)

-Arrest and Plea Bargain
+Arrest and plea bargain

 On March 28, 2013, a U.S. Judge ordered Jiang released after a federal prosecutor acknowledged there was no evidence that he possessed any sensitive, secret or classified material.

 Jiang's lawyer said congressman Wolf was making his client a "scapegoat" and the subject of witch hunt.

 On May 2, 2013, prosecutors dropped a felony charge of lying to federal investigators.
 Jiang pleaded guilty to a single misdemeanor count of misusing government office equipment and was sentenced to time served - about seven weeks.
 In his plea agreement, Jiang acknowledged violating a NASA regulation governing use of government office equipment by downloading copyrighted movies, television shows and sexually explicit images on the NASA-owned laptop.

 Two Langley Research Center supervisors were indicted for allowing Jiang access to files on the NASA computer system.
 However no evidence of espionage was ever presented.
-One of the NASA supervisors were fined $250 and sentenced to six months probation; the second was released with no penalty.
+One of the NASA supervisors was fined $250 and sentenced to six months probation; the second was released with no penalty.